springernature/vpat/nature.md

 <li>504.2 (Authoring Tool)</li>
 <li>602.3 (Support Docs)</li>
 </ul></td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
-The majority of the pages in this product use the language attribute on the HTML element to specify the default language of a page.
-Some (e.g some pages in checkout flows) do not.
-We are actively working to repair these problems.
+All of the pages in this product use the language attribute on the HTML element to specify the default language of a page.
 </td>
 </tr>
 <tr valign="top">